 The best value 4K TV

 TCL’s latest 55-inch LED is ridiculously good value.
-If you love a bargain, best prepare to wipe those sweaty beads of excitement from your brow.
-At less than $650, there’s no other TV in this price bracket that offers such a brilliant balance between price and performance.
-Thanks to this set’s deep blacks, punchy overall brightness, and winning contrast performance, it easily outguns a number of more expensive rivals from Samsung and Sony.
+If you love a bargain, this is the one for you.
+At less than $500, there’s no other TV in this price bracket that offers such a brilliant balance between price and performance.
+Thanks to this set’s decent blacks, punchy overall brightness, and winning contrast performance, it easily holds pace with a number of more expensive rivals from Samsung and Sony.

 Considering how cheap TCL is selling this display for, it’s super impressive the set boasts full array local dimming, rather than inferior edge-lit backlighting.
 This system gives the R617’s convincing blacks, which stand out even more thanks to the TV’s wide colour gamut, brought about by what the manufacturer refers to as ‘Nano Band Phosphor’ tech.
 The panel becomes even more impressive when you consider its input lag measures in at a supremely speedy 17.9 ms when game mode is enabled, while the inclusion HDR10 and Dolby Vision is borderline ridiculous for a TV at this price range.
 Looking for a new 4K television, and on a budget?
 Then you’d be a fool to overlook the R617.
 TCL55R617 - should you buy it?

 The best small TV for gaming, and a brilliant 4K set

 Screen size: 43 inches | Resolution: 3840x2160 | Refresh Rate: 60 Hz | Panel technology: LED | Smart TV: Yes | Curved: No | Dimensions: 8.50 x 38.50 x 24.80 Inches